ran-dall/boxxy/README.md

 [![asciicast](https://asciinema.org/a/558679.svg)](https://asciinema.org/a/558679)

+## maintenance status

+I am on a break from maintaining open-source projects due to health reasons.
+PRs will still be accepted and issues will still be looked at, but there are no promises about when this will happen.

 ## motivation

 I recently had to use the AWS CLI.
 It wants to save data in `~/.aws`, but I